-The famous “Miranda warning” issued by police also finds its roots in the Fifth Amendment – “you have the right to remain silent” is a direct reference to the section on self-incrimination.
+The famous “Miranda warning” issued by police also finds its roots in the Fifth Amendment – “you have the right to remain silent” directly references the section on self-incrimination.

 A government can take private land for public use if it so desires.
 This ability is called eminent domain.
 For example, a government could seize part of someone’s estate and use it to construct a section of a new highway.

-The value paid is called fair market value – essentially, the government must pay what the value of the property would be if bought by an individual on the open market.
+The value paid is called fair market value – essentially, the government must pay what the property’s value would be if bought by an individual on the open market.